EllaBrands/stanDev/Home.md

 ## Welcome!

-This is the top-level Wiki for the Stan project as well as the Wiki for the stan-dev/stan repository.
-Most of the content is aimed at developers, though some may be of interest to users.
-If you're not a Stan developer or thinking of becoming one, you're probably looking for:
+This is the top-level Wiki for Stan developers.
+There is also a user facing

 * [Stan Home Page](http://mc-stan.org/)